JosephLai241/URS/README.md

 **Supported export formats:** JSON.

-You can livestream comments or submissions that are created by a Redditor. **Comments are streamed by default**; to stream submissions instead, include the `--stream-submissions` flag.
+You can livestream comments or submissions that are created by a Redditor.

 Reddit object information will be displayed in a PrettyTable as they are submitted.